SurrealAI/cloudwise/README.md

 > kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/container-engine-accelerators/stable/nvidia-driver-installer/cos/daemonset-preloaded.yaml
 ```
 * The generated `<cluster_name>.tf.json` is also recognized by [Symphony](https://github.com/SurrealAI/symphony)'s scheduling mechanism and `Surreal`.
 So you may want to link to it
-* If you want to remove everything, run `terraform destory`
+* If you want to remove everything, run `terraform destroy`

 ## AWS
 Stay tuned